professorkalim/stats22-23/Making_a_Plot.md

 You can set your default directory in Preferences.
 Once you've done that, you can type the lines below before and after your code to save the file and name it what you like.

-Before producing the plot from Challenge 1, enter the following into the console.
+When you are satisfied with the plot from Challenge 1, enter the following into the console.

 ```r
 png(file="temp_forecast.png")
 ```

-Then produce your plot and finally type:
+Then reproduce your plot and finally type:

 ```r
 dev.off()